yaretzyc/leafApp/README.md

-# LEAF Database/ERD SEI 2 PROJECT
+# LEAF Database/ERD SEI PROJECT 2

 ## INTRO

 LEAF stands for Lake Environmental Aquatic Facility.
 It is a database created for individual plant research facilites.
 This idea came about from a previous work experience working as a research assistant for a team of reasearchers in the Army Corps of Engineers.

+For this project their are four models: researchers, students, sections, and plants.

 ## USER STORIES
 | |